 Trauma doesn’t always announce itself with sirens and flashbacks.
 Often, it hides in the subtleties of our behavior—especially in how we engage and relate to others.
 While the original wound may be buried in the past, its echoes often show up most clearly in the present, particularly in our relationships.
 Whether it's childhood neglect, emotional abuse, abandonment, or other forms of trauma, the effects don’t just vanish.
 They morph, adapt, and manifest in ways that can be hard to recognize, while meddling with our connections to one another.
+Support like online trauma therapy in North Carolina can help you recognize these patterns and begin the process of healing.
 Let’s explore some symptoms of unresolved trauma and how it might be at play in your relationships:

 You Struggle with Trust—Even When It’s Earned